Raish10100/Milestone-exam-repository/project 5 Pixelab Portal landing page/README.md

-# PixLab Landing Page Project
+# Pixelab Landing Page Project

-Welcome to the PixLab Landing Page project!
-This landing page represents PixLab, a digital innovation hub, showcasing its services, projects, and expertise.
+Welcome to the Pixelab Landing Page project!
+This landing page represents Pixelab, a digital innovation hub, showcasing its services, projects, and expertise.

 ## Overview

-- The PixLab Landing Page is designed to provide a visually appealing and informative introduction to PixLab's services and offerings.
-It aims to attract potential clients and collaborators by highlighting PixLab's expertise in digital innovation and showcasing its projects and achievements.
+- The Pixelab Landing Page is designed to provide a visually appealing and informative introduction to Pixelab's services and offerings.
+It aims to attract potential clients and collaborators by highlighting Pixelab's expertise in digital innovation and showcasing its projects and achievements.
 - The page is crafted to be visually appealing and user-friendly, catering to users across various devices including desktops, laptops, tablets, and mobile phones, with responsiveness optimized for seamless viewing up to 300px width.